Skip to main content

 • Concurrent: Iterations are run concurrently.

-• Sequential: Iterations are run in sequence, waiting for each to complete before starting the next.
+• Sequential: Iterations are done in sequence, waiting for each to complete before starting the next.
 This is the default setting.

 Full SaaS deployments are limited to 20 concurrent tasks, with additional tasks being queued.
 Hybrid SaaS deployments have 20 concurrent tasks per instance, with a maximum of 100 instances if configured accordingly.